Distinguished varieties and the Nevanlinna-Pick interpolation problem on the symmetrized bidisk: Introduction

 This paper assumes that a given Pick problem in $\bG$ is solvable and is concerned with the uniqueness of its solutions.
 We shall have use of the following terminologies. \begin{definition}For a solvable data in $\bG$, the {\em uniqueness set} is the largest set in $\bG$ on which all the solutions agree.
-An interpolation problem is said to be {\em extremal}, if it is solvable but there is no interpolant of supremum norm over $\bG$ less than one. \end{definition} If a Pick problem is not extremal, then there cannot be a unique solution.
+An interpolation problem is said to be {\em extremal}, if it is solvable but there is no interpolant of supremum norm less than one over $\bG$. \end{definition} If a Pick problem is not extremal, then there cannot be a unique solution.
 In fact, {\em the uniqueness set for a non-extremal problem is just the set of the initial nodes} - see Observation \ref{O:NonExt} for a brief discussion.
 Therefore in order to investigate the uniqueness of the solutions of a Pick problem, one must start with an extremal problem.
 However, unlike the classical situation, an extremal Pick problem in $\bG$ may or may not have a unique solution -- see Examples \ref{this} and \ref{that} below.
+For the particular case of $2$-point problems, Theorem 5.4 of \cite{KZ_JGA} completely describes when the solution is unique (see also \cite{K-P}).

-With the lack of uniqueness in general, it is therefore reasonable to study the uniqueness set.
-When the solution to a given Pick problem is unique, then obviously the uniqueness set is whole $\bG$; when the solution is not unique, the size of the uniqueness set, however, falls by at least a dimension.
+With the lack of uniqueness in general, it is, therefore, reasonable to study the uniqueness set.
+When the solution to a given Pick problem is unique, then obviously the uniqueness set is the whole of $\bG$; when the solution is not unique, the size of the uniqueness set, however, falls by at least a dimension.
 More precisely, {\em for a solvable data in $\bG$, the uniqueness set coincides with an algebraic variety (i.e., the common zero set of a collection of polynomials) in $\bG$}.
 Moreover, for a solvable data, there is a canonical way to construct the algebraic variety - see Observation \ref{O:UV} for a brief discussion.
 The unique algebraic variety will be referred to as the {\em uniqueness variety}.
 The driving force producing the uniqueness variety is the following result. \begin{thm} There is always a rational solution to a solvable Pick problem in $\bG$.
 Moreover, the rational solution can be obtained so that it is unimodular a.e.\ (with respect to the Lebesgue measure) on the symmetrized torus, i.e.,